 Kathmandu is not high enough to really allow proper acclimatization to the higher altitudes of Tibet, so it would be a good idea to rest for a day, at least, on your arrival in Lhasa, to reduce the risk of altitude sickness.

-Kathmandu to Lhasa by Train
+Option 2: Kathmandu to Lhasa by Overland

-Kathmandu to Lhasa by Road
+Option 3: Cycling from Kathmandu to Lhasa

 One great way to tour Tibet is by bicycle.
 A cycling tour in Tibet is challenging, both physically and psychologically, but it is more rewarding as you get to see more of the unique scenery of this beautiful region.
 Every year more people choose to tour the region by mountain bike, touring the region with a guide to get the best out of the trip.